• Mental Health

 Is Adventure Therapy Effective?

-Research has indicated that adventure therapy is—at the least—moderately effective toward changes in people’s short-term ability to manage their behavior, emotions, physiology, and interpersonal relationship more effectively.3 It is important to note that individual results will vary.
-With anything, gained benefits will require intrinsic motivation to create any influential impact.
-If one is motivated and puts forth the effort needed to achieve success, participants will maximize results, which is true of any therapy.
+Research has indicated that adventure therapy is—at the least—moderately effective toward changes in people’s short-term ability to manage their behavior, emotions, physiology, and interpersonal relationship more effectively.3 It is important to note that individual results will vary, and any benefits will require intrinsic motivation to create any influential impact.
+If someone is motivated and puts forth the effort needed to achieve success they will maximize results, which is true of any therapy.

 Here are five major organizations that currently endorse adventure therapy as an effective means of treatment: